-But the new results also suggest that something in the pulsar's whole magnetosphere is changing suddenly and not just at the poles or other hotspots.
+But the new results also suggest that something in the whole magnetosphere is changing suddenly and not just at the poles or other hotspots.
 “Something is happening globally,” Rankin says, across the whole star.

 In order for the radio emission to vary so radically on the short timescales observed, the pulsar's global environment must undergo a very rapid – and reversible – transformation.